top of page

 I have been flying back and forth between Pakistan and Boston for the past three years, preparing for advanced dentistry studies here in America.
 I am volunteering at a church on Newbury Street that runs a food pantry for homeless people, with special outreach to women.
 We find them on the street, tell them about our program, and provide them with the whole dining experience due to our volunteers, cooks, servers, dishwashers, etc. We also attend to these women's primary health concerns, helping them find assistance as needed.
 This program, aiming to provide psychological and social uplift and free food, is an excellent model or example of everything I love about the USA.

 In addition to the USA, I have also spent extensive periods in the UK and China.
 I look forward to contributing to the diversity of your program as a Pakistani woman who is well-traveled and well-read.
 I am also eager to compare notes with fellow dentists worldwide, especially concerning helping the underserved.
-I am completing a 2-month International Dentist Preceptorship (March-April 2016) at XXXX University.
-I have also completed a one-week externship in Diagnostic Sciences at the XXXX School of Dental Medicine.
+I am completing a 2-month International Dentist Preceptorship (March-April 2016) at ____ University.
+I have also completed a one-week externship in Diagnostic Sciences at the ____ School of Dental Medicine.
 I will conduct a one-week oral and maxillofacial surgery training at the University of Michigan during the last week of April.
 2016.
-This will be followed by one-week externships in AEGD for the first week of May and Endodontics for the second week at the University of XXXX HCSA.
+This will be followed by one-week externships in AEGD for the first week of May and Endodontics for the second week at the University of ____ HCSA.

 As I entered Logan International Airport in 2013, a whiff of frigid air bought the sweetest scent of freedom and growth.
 I felt like an electric current running through every nerve in my body.
 I feel empowered.
-My experience at XXU, although short, has put things in a clear perspective for me.
-The rich and diverse educational culture in dentistry at XU has helped broaden my intellectual horizons and capabilities.
+My experience at __U, although short, has put things in a clear perspective for me.
+The rich and diverse educational culture in dentistry at _U has helped broaden my intellectual horizons and capabilities.
 I now see how pushing the envelope beyond the comfort zone is the crux of human growth.
-My longing for professional excellence has been enhanced, particularly by learning new clinical techniques from Drs.
-XXXX and XXXX on Planning and Grafting in Complex Implants and Evaluation of Fixed and Removable Prosthetics.
+My longing for professional excellence has been enhanced, particularly by learning new clinical techniques from Drs. ____ and ____on Planning and Grafting in Complex Implants and Evaluation of Fixed and Removable Prosthetics.
 I was left in awe and ready to give my all to a DDS program here in America.

 International Dentist Personal Statement Sample CAAPID